-Sr. No Particular Activity Learning Objectives 1 Consumer Behaviour: Introduction, definition and impact of digital revolution and importance to marketing.
-Interactive Lecture To understand Concept of consumer behaviour, Role and importance of consumer behaviour to a marketer How consumer behaviour has changed due to digital revolution 2 Models of consumer behaviour and their marketing implications: The economic model, Learning model, Psychoanalytic model, sociological model, Howard Seth Model of buying behaviour, The Nicosia Model, The Engel-Kollat-Blackwell Model, Decision Making Model Lecture To understand models of consumer behaviour 3 Motivation: Definition, types of motives, (Positive and Negative Goal, negative goal, Rational versus Emotional Motives), Discovering Purchase Motives Theories of motivation, Maslow's hierarchy of needs and its relevance to consumer behaviour and marketing strategy; the physiology of technology on consumer behaviour.
+Sr. Particular Activity Learning Objectives No 1 Consumer Behaviour: Introduction, definition and impact of digital revolution and importance to marketing.
+Interactive Lecture To understand Concept of consumer behaviour, Role and importance of consumer behaviour to a marketer How consumer behaviour has changed due to digital revolution 2 Models of consumer behaviour and their marketing implications: The economic model, Learning model, Psychoanalytic model, sociological model, Howard Seth Model of buying behaviour, The Nicosia Model, The Engel-Kollat- Blackwell Model, Decision Making Model Lecture To understand models of consumer behaviour 3 Motivation: Definition, types of motives, (Positive and Negative Goal, negative goal, Rational versus Emotional Motives), Discovering Purchase Motives Theories of motivation, Maslow's hierarchy of needs and its relevance to consumer behaviour and marketing strategy; the physiology of technology on consumer behaviour.
 Interactive Lecture, Case study and consumer survey To understand the psychological and physiological aspects of consumer behaviour

-5 Absolute and differential thresh hold, Internal and external factors affecting perception, Gestalt Psychology, subliminal perception, Consumer Imagery, Zaltman metaphors to understand attitude towards products Learning and Information Processing and its impact on behaviour.
-Interactive Lecture, Quiz and consumer survey Interactive Lecture, and consumer Marketing applications of consumer perception theory.
-To understand consumer learning processes and its impact on consumer behaviour 6 Attitudes: Concepts and Models-Cognitive Dissonance, Tri-Component theory, Multi attribute component Theory, Multi attribute model, Attitude and market segmentation, product development strategies and attitude change strategies. survey Interactive Lecture, Case study To understand the various models pertaining to consumer attitudes and their impact on marketing 7 Personality: Meaning, nature, definition and characteristics, Theories of Personality (Freudian theory, Trait Theory, Jungian Theory) Self-image and self-concept, VALS model and segmentation, Personality and Interactive Lecture, Case study and consumer survey To understand the development of personalities through different theories 8 consumer behaviour.
-Social Class: concept of social class, homogeneity of needs in social class, social class stratification in India New SEC/NCAER, classification of the society, Influence of social class on purchase behaviour.
+4 Absolute and differential thresh hold, Internal and external factors affecting perception, Gestalt Psychology, subliminal perception, Consumer Imagery, Zaltman metaphors to understand attitude towards products Interactive Lecture, Quiz and consumer survey Marketing applications of consumer perception theory.
+5 Learning and Information Processing and its impact on behaviour.
+Interactive Lecture, and consumer survey To understand consumer learning processes and its impact on consumer behaviour 6 Attitudes: Concepts and Models- Cognitive Dissonance, Tri- Component theory, Multi attribute component Theory, Multi attribute model, Attitude and market segmentation, product development strategies and attitude change strategies.
+Interactive Lecture, Case study To understand the various models pertaining to consumer attitudes and their impact on marketing Personality: Meaning, nature, definition and characteristics, Theories of Personality (Freudian Interactive Lecture, To understand the development of 7 theory, Trait Theory, Jungian Theory) Self-image and self- concept, VALS model and segmentation, Personality and consumer behaviour.
+Case study and consumer survey personalities through different theories 8 Social Class: concept of social class, homogeneity of needs in social class, social class stratification in India New SEC/ NCAER, classification of the society, Influence of social class on purchase behaviour.
 Interactive Lecture/Case s /McKinsey Global Institute Reports (The Bird of Gold) To understand the consumption behaviour of social classes.
-9 Group Behaviour: Reference Groups and its influence on consumption, Diffusion of innovation process, Consumer Adoption of new products, Impact of social media on formulating opinions on products and brands.
-Family: Role of family in decision making and consumption process.
+9 Group Behaviour : Reference Groups and its influence on consumption, Diffusion of innovation process, Consumer Adoption of new products, Impact of social media on formulating opinions on products and brands.
+Family : Role of family in decision making and consumption process.
 Interactive Lecture, and quiz/referrals to research papers To understand the influence of groups and families on the diffusion of innovation and adoption of new products.

-10 Culture and Subcultures: Understanding the influence of culture, norms and their role, traditions and value system, Indian core values, cultural aspects of emerging Indian markets.
+10 Culture and Subcultures : Understanding the influence of culture, norms and their role, traditions and value system, Indian core values, cultural aspects of emerging Indian markets.
 Interactive Lecture, and Case discussions To understand impact of cultures and values on Indian consumer.
-11 Post purchase behaviour: Post purchase evaluation and disposition towards the product, Post purchase satisfaction measures Lecture, cases and consumer surveys.
+Post purchase behaviour: Interactive 11 Post purchase evaluation and disposition towards the product, Post purchase satisfaction measures Lecture, cases and consumer surveys.
 To understand issues in Post purchase decisions 12 Organization buying process: Nested segmentation, Role & Power of Buying centres (Initiators, Influencers, Deciders, Buyer & Gatekeepers).
-Buying decisions based on ABC / VED / FSND analysis.
-Interactive Lecture/Case s Understanding the B2B buying process
+Interactive Lecture/Case Understanding the B2B buying process Buying decisions based on ABC / VED / FSND analysis.

-^{}Activity: Teaching-Learning process may combine the use of role plays, audio-visual films/aids, and management exercises with individual student, and or in team considering appropriate cases or case-lets in the field of business domain including consumer research methods and reports wherever applicable.
+\Activity: Teaching-Learning process may combine the use of role plays, audio-visual films/aids, and management exercises with individual student, and or in team considering appropriate cases or case-lets in the field of business domain including consumer research methods and reports wherever applicable.